 We seek to transform Jewish life.

-Values and Beliefs – Our Guiding Principles:
+Values – Our Guiding Principles:

 Shiviti Adonai lenegdi tamid: I strive to cultivate an awareness of God in every moment.

 We seek a spiritual practice that wakes us to God’s reality in all aspects of our lives (Melo Kol Ha’aretz Kevodo: The whole is full of God’s glory).